ordina-jworks/ordina-jworks.github.io/_posts/2018-01-05-Gauge-automated-testing.md

 In the [example by Gauge](https://github.com/getgauge-examples/java-maven-selenium){:target="_blank"}, they have an `APP_URL` parameter in that last file.
 I recommend using that approach as well, you can get parameters in your Java code using `System.getenv("APP_URL")`.

-It's possible to create different environments by simply creating a new folder and add the configuration files that you want to change there.
+It's possible to create different environments by simply creating a new folder.
+There you can add `*.properties` files containing additional properties or properties overwriting the ones in the default folder.
+So, that means you don't need to copy the whole configuration.
+Gauge will always load all the default properties.
+Then it will load those defined for the environment you wish to use.
+If a property is defined for an environment and it already exists in the default configuration, it will use the one defined for that environment instead.
-If you need a different configuration for you CI-tool, you can create a folder named `ci`.
+Now, suppose you want a different configuration for your CI-tool, you can create a folder named `ci`.
-When running the specs, you can pass an argument stating the environment.
+When running the specs, simply pass an argument stating the environment.

 `mvn gauge:execute -Denv="ci"`